-TSS employees are strongly encouraged to participate in the recycling programs, which include paper, plastic, and aluminum recycling.
-Employees should ask their supervisor for the location of the area's closest recycling containers.
+TSS employees are strongly encouraged to participate in recycling programs, including paper, plastic, and aluminum.
+Employees should ask their supervisor to locate the area's closest recycling containers.
 Employees are also strongly encouraged to minimize printing and waste whenever feasible.